IBM/PublicRegulationFabric-Food-IBPV20/README.md

 - [Hyperledger Fabric SDK](https://fabric-sdk-node.github.io/): Enables backend to connect to IBM Blockchain service

 ### GoLang
 Golang is a programming language we'll use to write "smart contracts".
-These are essentially functions that can be used to query and update the ledger.
+Smart contracts are essentially functions that can be used to query and update the ledger.

 Golang can be installed by visiting the following [link](https://golang.org/dl/), and downloading the package for your operating system.